 How To Create Your Own Esports Website

-Once you have all the graphics and videos gathered, you can create a website quite easily if you use the right theme.
+Once you gather all the graphics and videos, you can create a website quite easily if you use the right theme.
 Here is a step-by-step guide of what you should do.

 We highly recommend using WordPress as your platform.
 It is free and very customizable.
 Other sites like Weebly and Wix generally cost money and don’t offer the same level of freedom.